Artist Statement and Biography

-Born in 1960, John A Douglas is a Sydney-based interdisciplinary artist working across video, performance, live art installation, photomedia, sound and objects.
-His practice investigates his ongoing experience of chronic illness through scientific and collaborative, immersive performance approaches.
-Douglas offers a unique and personal perspective as both artist and patient that intersects with biomedical science, clinical treatment, and his own human and emotional experience as a renal patient.
-His work seeks to map a psychological geography of the patient subject, via the narrative structures of mythologies, as a parallel world of existence in which he cycles between places of healing, regimentation, wellness and suffering.
-Douglas is also interested in using cinematic references and mythologies, and his large-scale multi-channel video works pay homage to the vast landscape of cinematic history whilst articulating the inner world of the patient experience.
+John A Douglas is an interdisciplinary artist working across video, performance, live art installation, photomedia, VR, animation, sound and objects.
+Since 2011 his practice has investigated his ongoing experience of chronic illness through scientific and collaborative, immersive performance approaches.
+Douglas offers a unique and personal perspective as both artist and patient that intersects with biomedical science, clinical treatment and the human and emotional experience of a renal transplant patient.
+Douglas’ work seeks to map a psychological geography of the patient subject as a parallel world of existence in which he cycles between places of healing, regimentation, wellness and suffering.
+His video and live performances often pay homage to, and reference, cinematic scenes and mythologies.
+They act as loose structural narratives or templates that articulate the inner world of the lived patient experience, transforming these banal and often uncomfortable experiences into a moving and poetic vision of performative actions.
+These performative actions are shot on location in remote and sublime landscapes, ancient ruins and some of the world’s earliest anatomical theatres that resonate with the lived experiences of medical interventions, near death, illness, recovery and healing.
+These multi channel video works, augmented by live performance, incorporate other performers, 3D and 2D animation, VR, microscopy and original soundtrack compositions.
+Ultimately, the work makes visible the often hidden and unspoken world of the chronically ill and provides a space for audiences to reflect on their own encounters with chronic illness.

 John A Douglas